PhiMed/Minimal-Ruby-RSA-Encryptor-Decryper/README.md

 This is an absolute bare-bones pure Ruby application that will perform RSA encryption and decryption of user provided text files via the command line.

-Setup:
+**Setup:**

-Generate your own RSA private/public key pair and save them in the correspondingly name files inside this app.
+* Generate your own RSA private/public key pair and save them in the correspondingly named files inside this app automically by running these two commands from the top level directory for the app.

+`openssl genrsa -out lib/private.key 2048`
+`openssl rsa -pubout -in path/to/private.key -out lib/public.key`

+(or insert your own existing keys)

-Install dependencies: `gem install encrypto_signo` , `bundle install`
+* Install dependencies: `gem install encrypto_signo` , `bundle install`

+**To use:**

 From the command line: